DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ## Source tree

-The Multistrand library is located under `src/`, whereas `nupack/` contains the Nupack wrapper. `test/` is the test suite, and `tools/` provides Apptainer container definitions and maintenance scripts.
+The Multistrand library is located under `src/`. `test/` is the test suite, and `tools/` provides Apptainer container definitions and maintenance scripts.

 ## Testing